 There are no major complications associated with this test.

 Do not schedule the Pap test during your menstrual period.
-If possible, schedule it two weeks after the first day of your period.Do not use vaginal creams, medicines, or douches for 72 hours before the test.Do not use contraceptives such as spermicidal foams, creams, or jellies for 72 hours before the test.Do not have sex for 24 hours before the test.
+If possible, schedule it two weeks after the first day of your period.Do not use vaginal creams, medications, or douches for 72 hours before the test.Do not use contraceptives such as spermicidal foams, creams, or jellies for 72 hours before the test.Do not have sex for 24 hours before the test.

 Tell your doctor if you: Are having your periodAre pregnantHave had a previous Pap test showing abnormalities